neo-project/docs/docs/en-us/network/private-chain/private-chain.md

 Record the IP addresses after the four virtual machines have been created.

-## Installing NEO-CLI
+## Installing Neo-CLI

 Do the following on four virtual machines:

-1. Refer to [Installation of NEO-CLI](../../node/cli/setup.md) and install NEO-CLI.
+1. Refer to [Installation of Neo-CLI](../../node/cli/setup.md) and install Neo-CLI.
 2. Download [SimplePolicy](https://github.com/neo-project/neo-plugins/releases/download/v2.9.2/SimplePolicy.zip).
 Extract the file and place the Plugins folder under the neo-cli root directory.

 ## Creating wallet files

-1. Create four wallet files, wallet1.db3 - wallet4.db3, using NEO-CLI or NEO-GUI.
-The following screenshot shows the creation with NEO-CLI.
+1. Create four wallet files, wallet1.db3 - wallet4.db3, using Neo-CLI or Neo-GUI.
+The following screenshot shows the creation with Neo-CLI.
 2. Record the public keys of four wallets, i.e. directly copy them on the screen and save to a txt file or use `list key` in [CLI Command](../../node/cli/cli.md) to view the public key, and then copy it.
 3. Copy the four wallet files into each of the four virtual machines neo-cli folder.